magento/devdocs/src/cloud/project/project-conf-files_services.md

    {:.bs-callout-warning}
    Renaming an existing service replaces it and deletes all data.
 If you need to retain the data, create a new service instead of renaming the existing one.

-   For example, to downgrade the MariaDB version for the _mysql_ service from version 10.3 to 10.2, change the existing service _name_ and _type_.
+   For example, to downgrade the MariaDB version for the _mysql_ service from version 10.3 to 10.2, change the existing  _service-id_ and _type_ configuration.

    > Original `services.yaml` definition